MoOx/pjax/README.md

 ## No tests or Demo ?

-There is still a lot of work to do to make this repo sexy like tests & simple demo, but for now [you can see this running on my website](http://moox.io), with sexy CSS animations when switching pages.
+There is still some work to make this repo sexy with tests & simple demo.

+For now [you can see this running on my website](http://moox.io), with sexy CSS animations when switching pages.

 ## How Pjax works